SeasonDepth: Cross-Season Monocular Depth Prediction Dataset and Benchmark under Multiple Environments: SeasonDepth Benchmark

-In this section, the detailed results with mean values and standard deviations are shown in Tab. \ref{absrel_env_results} and Tab. \ref{a1_env_results}, it can be seen that models with larger mean values tend to have more significant deviation for each environment.
-However, though some large standard deviations in Tab. \ref{absrel_env_results} and Tab. \ref{a1_env_results} weaken the credibility and reliability for the performance of methods, the quality of depth map ground truths is assured.
+In this section, the detailed results with mean values and standard deviations across multiple environments are shown in Tab. \ref{absrel_env_results} and Tab. \ref{a1_env_results}, it can be seen that models with larger mean values tend to have more significant deviation for each environment.
+However, though there are some large standard deviations in Tab. \ref{absrel_env_results} and Tab. \ref{a1_env_results}, the quality of depth map ground truths is assured.
 So we attribute it to the poor generalization ability of those algorithms since not all the methods present such poor results with too large variances, which cannot be correctly analyzed.

 Moreover, all the evaluated baselines are visualized after adjustment under typical challenging environments, including dark illumination, snowy scene, and complex vegetation.
 See Fig. \ref{more_results} for more details.
 From the results of supervised methods, it can be seen that the patterns of predicted depth maps are similar, especially for \textit{BTS} \cite{lee2019big} and \textit{VNL} \cite{yin2019enforcing}, where the top and bottom areas are dark while the middle areas are bright due to overfitting, see buildings as examples.
-But \textit{VNL} \cite{yin2019enforcing} shows advantage on depth details (\textit{e.g.} telephone poles and vegetation) in the middle areas which accounts for the best average performance.
+But \textit{VNL} \cite{yin2019enforcing} shows the advantage in depth details (\textit{e.g.} telephone poles and vegetation) in the middle areas which accounts for the best average performance.

 Stereo training involved self-supervised methods (including \textit{Monodepth2} \cite{godard2019digging} and \textit{GASDA} \cite{zhao2019geometry}) perform best continuous depth results for the same entity under all environments, \textit{e.g.} depth values of buildings.
 Monocular video-based self-supervised methods do better in distinguishing relative depth from far and near areas, \textit{e.g.} depth values for objects along different directions of roads, especially for multi-task learning ones \textit{CC} \cite{ranjan2019competitive} and \textit{SGDepth} \cite{klingner2020self}.
 Besides, domain adaptation methods still suffer from domain gaps, which shows that synthetic multi-environment images help little to improve performance under real-world changing environments.